The impact of superyacht and private jet emissions

 By making polluters pay we can also raise vital funds for investing in the UK’s own fair transition to a fossil free future – like supercharging community renewable energy projects or investing properly in affordable, accessible and clean public transport that benefits everyone.

-Not only do these giant ships guzzle huge amounts of fuel when sailing, their air conditioning, swimming pools and extensive staff further add to emissions.
+Not only do these giant super-yachts guzzle huge amounts of fuel when sailing, their air conditioning, swimming pools and extensive staff further add to emissions.
 Despite this, superyachts are exempt from both EU carbon pricing and International Maritime Organization emissions rules.

-In Oxfam’s new paper ‘Carbon Inequality Kills’ we looked at 23 superyachts owned by billionaires and found that these floating mansions travelled an average of 12,465 nautical miles a year.
+In Oxfam’s 2024 paper ‘Carbon Inequality Kills’ we looked at 23 superyachts owned by billionaires and found that these floating mansions travelled an average of 12,465 nautical miles a year.
 This is equivalent to each superyacht crossing the Atlantic almost four times.

-Oxfam estimates the average annual carbon footprint of each these yachts to be 5,672 tonnes.
-This is equivalent to 860 years of emissions for the average person in the world.
+Oxfam estimates the average annual carbon footprint of each of these yachts to be 5,672 tonnes.
+It would take the average person 860 years to emit the same pollution.

 The environmental impact of superyachts and private jets is clear.
 It's time to take action.